 Both examples show that to deliver ROI on the hefty investments made on digital advertising infrastructure OOH players expect (and are expected) to source data which enables them to monetize digital inventory through timestamped demographic insight - even if real-time is still a long way off in most markets.

-An ecommerce company approached us wanting to understand “What is the best place for us to advertise for our new product campaign, based on where are customers are now?”
+An ecommerce company approached us wanting to understand “What is the best place for us to advertise for our new product campaign, based on where our customers are now?”

 In the map above, we plotted their current sales and ran a cluster analysis to identify the best NYC bus stops to place advertisements.
 The company can use this location intelligence app to segment by their target market (male millennials), optimizing their outdoor advertising reach.